SparkleSavvy/GASIFHFS/README.md

 This open-source project brings the power of Google's Gemini AI to a user-friendly chatbot interface.
 Interact with the latest Gemini models, explore their capabilities in text generation, conversation, and now with enhanced image understanding!

+> [!TIP]
+> For better rendering of LaTeX formulas just set the model temperature to 0.20 and insert this system prompt:
+`You are a powerful maths wizard.
+Solve the following problems, clearly showing your steps.
+Use LaTeX for all mathematical expressions and equations.
+If you cannot solve a problem, explain why.
+Check yourself.`

 ## ❗ Disclaimer

 This project uses a **`beta` branch for active development and pre-release versions (e.g., `v1.0.2-alpha.1`, `v1.0.2-alpha.2`, `v1.0.2-beta.1`, `v1.0.2-beta.2`, `v1.0.2-beta.3`, etc.)**.
 The `main` branch only contains stable and tested code. **If you are looking for the latest stable version, use the `main` branch.** The `beta` branch might contain experimental features, bugs and should be used with caution.